cs50/labs/volume/README.md

 Your program should behave per the examples below.

 ```
-$ ./volume scale.wav output.wav 2.0
+$ ./volume input.wav output.wav 2.0
 ```

-When you listen to `output.wav`, it should be twice as loud as `scale.wav`!
+When you listen to `output.wav`, it should be twice as loud as `input.wav`!

 ```
-$ ./volume scale.wav output.wav 0.5
+$ ./volume input.wav output.wav 0.5
 ```

-When you listen to `output.wav`, it should be half as loud as `scale.wav`!
+When you listen to `output.wav`, it should be half as loud as `input.wav`!

 {% next %}